genesys/bold360-mobile-docs-android/docs/advanced-topics/voice.md

                         volume = 0.5f // defaults to 1.0f which is max volume
                     }
     ```
-    > Notice: The language you set to the TTSConfig should be supported by the device, otherwise, it will use the default locale.
+    > 👉 The language you set to the TTSConfig should be supported by the device, otherwise, the default locale will be used.

 - ### Configure voice related UI components
+    {: .mt-6}
     Some UI configurations are available to be changed via `SendCmpUIProvider::uiConfig`
     ```kotlin
     val chatUIProvider = ChatUIProvider().let{